-As a brief review, Figure 10-2 represents an energy band diagram for the phosphor coating found in a typical "white" fluorescent lamp that emits visible light (1.6 - 3.1 eV).
+As a brief review, Figure 1 represents an energy band diagram for the phosphor coating found in a typical "white" fluorescent lamp that emits visible light (1.6 - 3.1 eV).

-Figure 10-2: Sample Energy Band Diagram for a "White" Fluorescent Lamp
+Figure 1: Sample Energy Band Diagram for a "White" Fluorescent Lamp

 Some fluorescent minerals only emit a small part of the visible spectrum.
-Using Figure 10-2 as template, sketch in the space provided below an energy band diagram for a fluorescent mineral that only emits red light (1.6 - 2.0 eV) as it is exposed to UV light (3.5 eV) provided by a black light.
+Using Figure 1 as a template, sketch in the space provided below an energy band diagram for a fluorescent mineral that only emits red light (1.6 - 2.0 eV) as it is exposed to UV light (3.5 eV) provided by a black light.
 Explain your reasoning.

-In the exploration during the first activities, we found that phosphorescent materials (i.e. glow-inthe-dark paint on watches), unlike fluorescent minerals, require visible light (1.6 - 3.1 eV) to emit their characteristic faint, greenish-yellow glow (2.3 eV) after the light source is turned "off".
+In the explorations at the beginning of this activity, we found that phosphorescent materials (i.e. glow-in-the-dark paint on watches), unlike fluorescent minerals, require visible light (1.6 - 3.1 eV) to emit their characteristic faint, greenish-yellow glow (2.3 eV) after the light source is turned "off".

 Based on the investigations performed on glow-in-the-dark objects and our knowledge of energy band diagrams for the fluorescent lamp and materials, create in small groups a possible energy band diagram for the phosphorescent hands of the watch.
-In the space provided below, sketch your prediction of the resulting energy band diagram for the glow-in-the-dark watch.
+In the space provided below, sketch your prediction of the resulting energy band diagram for the glowin-the-dark watch.
 Then sketch the electron transitions on your model.